tomkooij/modelleertaal/README.md

 [![Travis Status](https://travis-ci.org/tomkooij/modelleertaal.svg)]
 (https://travis-ci.org/tomkooij/modelleertaal)

-Modelleertaal to javascript compiler in javascript/jison.
+*Modelleertaal* to javascript compiler in javascript/jison.

-Modelleertaal is  the language used for "natuurkundig modelleren" (dynamical models in  high school physics in NL).
+*Modelleertaal* is the language used for "natuurkundig modelleren" (dynamical models in high school physics in NL.
+System dynamics, Jay W. Forrester, DYNAMO, ...)
 The language is a subset of "CoachTaal" which is an imperative language derived from Pascal.

-Modelleertaal tries to resemble the syntax used in NL textbooks and exams, which is CoachTaal with some differences:
+*Modelleertaal* tries to resemble the syntax used in NL textbooks and exams, which is CoachTaal with some differences:

  - Statements are not ; terminated
  - = is used for assignments (:= is allowed, and treated as an alias.
 Slightly different from CoachTaal)
  - == is used for the 'equal' operator, instead of =.
 In practice the == operator should never be used.
  - Only 'als dan eindals' and 'stop' statements are implemented.
-Other flowcontrol is never used in modellertaal.
+Other flowcontrol is never used in *Modelleertaal*.
  - Functions cannot be defined.
 Most math functions from CoachTaal are implemented.
  - sin(x), cos(x) and tan(x) are always in radians.
+ - C/Java style comments are allowed

 ```